fabryandrea/sql-joins/tutorial-sql-joins.md

 What do we have here?
 And why do these tables start with these funny preambles, `fct_` and `dim_`?

 These abbrevations denote so called fact and dimension tables.
-Fact tables record certain facts about our business, such as order transactions - this table records when order transactions took place, what customers were involved, and what products they ordered.
+* **Fact tables** record certain facts about our business, such as order transactions - this table records when order transactions took place, what customers were involved, and what products they ordered.

-Dimension tables add more information about one dimension of the fact table - they tell us more about the customers and the products involved.
+* **Dimension tables** add more information about one dimension of the fact table - they tell us more about the customers and the products involved.
 Customers here have

 The sheer genius of this design?
 If a customer moves and their zipcode changes, I only have to update one table, no matter how many products they purchased!

 Let's take a look at that product with the id `SKU09`.

-In order to answer the question, let's first learn about CTEs (Common Table Expressions), as they are super helpful in
+In order to answer the question, let's first learn about CTEs (Common Table Expressions) and aliases, as they are super helpful in answering complex questions in clean code.

 **INNER JOIN**
 What is the syntax: